line/promgen/CONTRIBUTING.md

 If you are using an external database, you will want to create a `promgen` and `test_promgen` database before running bootstrap or `make migrate` and `make test` will fail.

-The back end is written in Python.
-The front end has some parts that require a build step, and for that Node.js is required.
+Promgen's backend is written in Python with parts of it's frontend written in Vuejs.
+Both Python and Node.js are required for development.

 ```bash
 # If you need to install Python or Node.js, try using your system's package manager